kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 But her stillness cracked Samsara’s rhythm.

+The absence—
+the refusal—
+was **frictionless**.

-The absence—the refusal—was **frictionless.** It didn’t struggle.
+It didn’t struggle.
 It didn’t explain.

 And it **devastated her.**

 ---

 The Fool dropped the quill.
 He grabbed the edge of the story and **tore.**

 Not a page.